 - Reduced volume of recyclables leads to better recyclable processing.

-- Companies get a better insight into the type of material, causing maximum waste generation that enables them to take steps to curb the problem.
+- Companies get a better insight into the type of material, causing maximum waste generation which enables them to take steps to curb the problem.

 Benefits and Uses